greyhatguy007/increase-visitor-counter/README.md

 # increase-visitor-counter
-A simple python code to increase the visitor count in github
+A simple code to increase the visitor count in github

+##Dependencies:
+  - python3 - selenium
+  - broswer - chrome
+  - chrome webdriver